noeldelgadom/sbc_fintech_hackathon_api/README.md

 ## Example Requests on Postman

 You can make petitions to our API using Postman.
-Here a helper collection.
-You can download it following these setps:
+Here a helper collection that you can download by following these steps:

 1. File
 2. Import